RickyZhu21/LeagueofLegends_DataAnalysis/README.md

 # Assessment of Missingness
 ## NMAR Analysis
 NMAR means that there is a good reason why the missingness depends on the values of a column themselves.
 We don't believe there are any column in our dataset that is NMAR.
-We would like to obtain additional information about possible correlation between datacompleteness and missingness in teamname column, as our "teamname" column is the important column that contains missing values.
+We would like to obtain additional information about possible correlation between datacompleteness and missingness in teamname column, as our "teamname" column is one of the column that contains missing values.

 ## Missingness Dependency
 We